dymmond/esmerald/docs/en/docs/extensions.md

 {!> ../../../docs_src/pluggables/pluggable.py !}
 ```

-You can access all the pluggables of your application via `app.pluggables` at any given time.
+You can access all the extensions of your application via `app.extensions` at any given time.

+#### Reordering

+Sometimes there are dependencies between extensions.
+One requires another.
+You can reorder the extending order by using the method `ensure_extension(name)` of `app.extensions`.
+It will fail if the extension doesn't exist, so only call it in extend.

+{!> ../../../docs_src/pluggables/reorder.py !}

 ### The manual and independent way